goladus/ff4fepr/README.md

   --bird                Rename Dummied Cockatrice spell to Bird --ct-rebalance        Reduce cast delay on some Black and Summon magic (elementals and Meteo) --coral-sword         Replaces the Ancient Sword with a Lightning-elemental Coral Sword.
+  --any-weapon          Allows any character/class to use any weapon.
   --dump-learned        Dump spell progressions from rom to screen.
   --dump-starting-spells
                         Dump starting spells from rom to screen.